roryl/cfml_optional/README.md

 ##Subtyped Optional
 By default, the Optional.cfc will return a value of any type, if it exists.
 If you want to ensure that the returned value matched a specific type (thus your function returns a NULL or an item of a specific type) then you can subtype the Optional.

-Here we create a new CFC which Extends Optional.
+Create your own CFC that will represent your desired type and extend Optional.
 Override the get function, with the appropriate return type, in this case an array:
 ```javascript
 //ArrayOptional.cfc
 component extends="Optional" {